General Audition Requirements for the Degree Program in Music:

 Admission to the Department of Music is dependent upon the successful completion of an audition in piano, organ, or voice, and a diagnostic test in music theory.
 A successful audition will consist of the performance of a challenging work from the classical repertoire that demonstrates technical and musical maturity, and the potential for advanced study in music.
-A sight-reading/sight-singing evaluation will also be conducted.
+A sight-reading/sight-singing and music theory evaluation, as well as an interview with the faculty in music, will also be conducted.

 - Apply to AMU, and indicate interest in the music degree on the application form.
 Before the entry process to the Department of Music can begin, all prospective students must first apply to Ave Maria University.
 Please follow this link to our online application form on the Admissions website.